 Makizushi is perfect for appetizers or finger food at parties or potlucks.
 In Japan, it is often prepared for celebrations.
 Versions of makizushi with vegetable or pickled fillings may also be included in a Japanese bento lunch.
 Canned tuna, vegetables, and eggs may also be used as fillings.

 Variations of Makizushi

 Makizushi can be filled with a variety of ingredients, including fresh vegetables, fish and seafood, and pickled foods.
 Some classic and popular versions of makizushi rolls include:

 The most important element in makizushi is the rice.
-You should only use sushi rice because it is stickier than other rice and will not fall apart in the rolls.
+You should only use sushi rice, as it is stickier than other types and will not fall apart in the rolls.

 Once you have the rice, you will need to learn the skill of rolling makizushi.
 A bamboo sushi mat is an essential tool that makes this a much easier process.

 Rolling is relatively easy, but it will take some practice to get right.
 Don't worry about messing up at first, your mistakes will still taste great, they may just fall apart.
 You will find it very helpful to watch a few videos online to see the technique in action.